 - Use a jembe and make rows across your farm at a spacing of 60m by 90 from each other and it should be consolidated properly to facilitate good germination.
 This works well for guys with small acreages.

 - Mix your seeds with dry sand and fertilizer preferably NPK (Nitrogen (N), Phosphorus (P), and Potassium (K), and scatter them inside the rows you made.

 - The Boma Rhodes grass seeds are usually too small so the dry sand helps in spacing the seeds during sowing.
 You can also use dry soil or sawdust for mixing.

-- Get a tractor and drive on top of the rows for compaction.
+- Once you have scattered the seeds inside the rows, get a tractor and drive on top of the rows for compaction.
 This will make the seeds get in contact with moist soil so they will absorb moisture and germinate.
 Cover the seeds with light soil if you can’t get a tractor.
 Use tree branches or a rake for this job.
 Do not cover them with a lot of soil for this will prevent them from germinating properly.